 While different in function and scope, writing a governance document is similar to writing a sound business plan in that it takes focus and organization to distill your goals into clear terms.
 This generally entails research, brainstorming, discussion, tracking ideas, and writing down different iterations of those ideas and evolving agreements before creating the final governance document.

-Is organization something you struggle with when it comes to paperwork?
+Do you struggle with paperwork?

-• If not, then this is an opportunity for your skills to shine as you organize priorities, ideas, needs, and goals into your governance document.
+If this is an area where you struggle, don’t worry!
+This is a good opportunity to strengthen your notetaking and record-keeping skills, which will increase your farm or ranch’s legal resilience.
+If not, then this is an opportunity for your skills to shine as you organize your priorities, ideas, needs, and goals into your governance document.

 Working as a team: Is this a realm where your business partner(s) struggle?
 If so, identify 2-3 concrete ways you can collaborate through this process, or make a plan to share the tips below.